niklaushirt/ibm-aiops-deployer/README.md

 ❗ I have tested this and usually it works.
 But there are occasional hiccups.

-You get all the IBMAIOPS components installed and pre-trained in one simple script.
+You get Instana installed in one simple script.
 Ready to go.